AdobeDocs/commerce-merchant-services.en/help/product-recommendations/events.md

 - **Behavioral** - Data from a shopper's engagement on your site, such as product views, items added to a cart, and purchases.
 - **Catalog** - Product metadata, such as name, price, availability, and so on.

 When you install the `magento/product-recommendations` module, Adobe Sensei aggregates the behavioral and catalog data, creating Product Recommendations for each recommendation type.
-The Product Recommendations service then deploys those recommendations to your storefront.
+The Product Recommendations service then deploys those recommendations to your storefront in the form of a that contains the recommended product _items_.

 Some recommendation types use behavioral data from your shoppers to train machine learning models to build personalized recommendations.
 Other recommendation types use catalog data only and do not use any behavioral data.
 If you want to quickly start using Product Recommendations on your site, you can use the following, catalog-only recommendation types: